jatin96/Computer-Science-Notes/system-design/chat-application/README.md

 ### 1 on 1 chat
 ![1 on 1 chat](image-4.png)

+### Message flow
+1. User A sends the message to chat server
+2. Chat server talks to another server to get the chat server for user B
+3. Chat server forwards messageA to chat server for B
+4. Chat server B sends back the message to user B

 ### Message synchronization across devices
 - A user can have multiple devices like phone and laptop.
 - Each device maintains a max_current_msg_id.